kusari-network/kusari-docs/docs/validator-guides/update-binaries.md

 ![img](assets/update_process.png#center)

+!!! warning
+    Make sure to update your OS to Ubuntu 21.10 since the new binaries are compiled for that Ubuntu version.
+You can follow our <a href="https://youtu.be/n_KXf_fEOgE" target="_blank" style="color:red">online guide</a> to conduct the OS update.
+Other OS versions might work as well but are under your own risk.

 ## Step 1 - Pause / Chill your Validator
 ---
 Visit the <a href="https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fws.kusari.network#/staking/actions" target="_blank" style="color:red">substrate portal</a> and navigate to the staking tab and select accounts.